ngaranko/atlas/README.md

 - [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) without tags and a release branch

 ## Known issues
-- on windows there is a bug in sass-lint that prevents `npm run lint` to fail when there are linting errors.
+- on windows there is a bug in sass-lint that prevents `yarn lint` to fail when there are linting errors.
   work-around: install sass-lint globally and run commands specified in the  `lint:style` script direct in a bash terminal